SEPTA Employees, Part Of Transit Workers Union 234, Warn About Possible Strike

 Union members say they’re seeking a fair contract and are willing to strike until they get one.

-SEPTA released a statement in response to the union’s video.MORE NEWS: Valley Forge Casino Hosting Job Fair To Fill More Than 40 Positions
+SEPTA released a statement in response to the union’s video.MORE NEWS: 15-Year-Old Girl Shot In Head By Stray Gunfire At Jerome Brown Playground In Tioga, Philadelphia Police Say

 It reads: “SEPTA is committed to engaging in good-faith negotiations with TWU Local 234 to reach an agreement on a new contract that is fair and responsible.
 We look forward to discussing all issues with union leaders at the bargaining table.”